getsops/sops/README.rst

 the file.

-When removing keys, it is recommended to rotate the data key using ``-r``, otherwise owners of the removed key may have add access to the data key in the past.
+When removing keys, it is recommended to rotate the data key using ``-r``, otherwise, owners of the removed key may have add access to the data key in the past.

 KMS AWS Profiles